 What happens when a tow ball breaks?

-4WD recoveries apply a lot of force.
+4WD recoveries apply a lot of force (to find out exactly how much in different scenario’s, check this out – 4WD Recovery Forces).
 When something in a 4WD recovery breaks, it is like a gun going off.
 Something is going to fly through the air faster than you can see it.
-Even a simple snatch strap without a dampener easily has enough force to smash the rear window of a car, and they don't weigh very much.
+Even a simple snatch strap without a dampener easily has enough force to smash the rear window of a car, and they don’t weigh very much.

 Add a tow ball into the mix, which probably weighs around 700grams, and you have a missile that will travel at well over 100km/h.
 There are plenty of photos on Google of tow balls that have literally gone through a 4WD panel, or wedged themselves into the spare tyre on the rear of a 4WD.
 If the tow ball hits someone involved in the recovery, you can guarantee at best they are going to be seriously injured.

 Anyone inside the vehicles involved in the recovery are at risk as well as any bystanders outside.